-Bits b7 to b4 shall specify the Disk Category,
+Bits b3 to b0 shall specify the Version Number,

-Bits b3 to b0 shall specify the Version Number, they shall be set to 0001 indicating this Standard.
+they shall be set to 0001 indicating this Ecma Standard.

 This Version Number identifies amongst others the definitions of the data in bytes 32 to 63.
 Drives not acquainted with the specific Version Number of a disk should not try to record on that disk using the information in bytes 32 to 63, which bytes contain the basic write strategy parameters (see Annex Q).

-Version number 0000 can be used for identification of test discs during further development of the system.
-Such test discs might not contain the correct Physical format information in their ADIP Aux Frames.
+Version number 0000 can be used for identification of test disks.
+Such test disks might not contain the correct Physical format information in their ADIP Aux Frames.